E-Bike Programs

 E-bikes can make bicycling accessible to more people and make it easier to bike with kids, groceries, or other gear.
 E-bike programs support access to e-bikes and e-bike education – supporting more people to choose bicycling for everyday trips.

-E-Bike Rebate Pilot Programs
+E-Bike Rebate Pilot Program Results

 Who Was Eligible to Apply?